gravitational/teleport/docs/2.3/admin-guide.md

         type: local
         # second_factor can be off, otp, or u2f
         second_factor: otp

-        # this section is only used if using u2f
+        # this section is used if second_factor is set to 'u2f'
         u2f:
-            # app_id should point to the Web UI.
+            # app_id must point to the URL of the Teleport Web UI (proxy) accessible
+            # by the end users
             app_id: https://localhost:3080

-            # facets should list all proxy servers.
+            # facets must list all proxy servers if there are more than one deployed
             facets:
             - https://localhost
             - https://localhost:3080